luiz158/spring-io-classic/spring-payback-as-miscroservices/customer/README.md

 Project generated with help of [http://start.spring.io/]()

-Port was `8080` by default but after adding remote configuration it is provided by this configuration.
+Port was `8080` by default but after adding remote configuration it is provided by that configuration.
  In result port is `9002`.

 run